If you’re like most people… you love spending time outdoors.

 Woods that are resistant to the elements – like western red cedar – are always the best choice.

 Staining and sealing your wood fence enhances both the look and the longevity of your fence.

-Nowadays, there are nearly unlimited options for stain colors to coordinate with your back yard, house, furniture, garden, trees and more.
+Nowadays, there are nearly unlimited options for fence stain colors to coordinate with your back yard, house, furniture, garden, trees and more.

 Iron & Wood Backyard Fence